What is adverse media monitoring?

 What are adverse media examples?

-What is considered a critical risk for a company depends on an organization’s business model and its areas of exposure.
+What is considered a critical risk for a company depends on its business model and its exposure areas.
 Customers unhappy with a company’s service, reports of fraud involving a company’s leadership, stories of security breaches (like data leaks), and articles alleging a company is not paying its suppliers are all examples of adverse media.

 Are companies obligated to monitor for adverse media?

 Regulatory bodies require financial organizations to have sufficiently robust KYC processes in place to protect the company and its clients; adverse media monitoring is a powerful method of monitoring the risk profile of a company’s interests.
 Therefore, adverse media is often part of Know Your Customer (KYC) and Anti Money Laundry (AML) programs.
 Also, regulators often require financial organizations to prove they conducted sound adverse media checks before onboarding clients (e.g., provide an audit trail).

 What is the difference between adverse media monitoring and adverse media screening?

 When adverse media checks are conducted before a person or entity is onboarded, we call this adverse media screening.
 When companies conduct media checks after a vendor is onboarded and on a continuous basis thereafter, we call this adverse media monitoring or perpetual monitoring.

 What’s the difference between adverse media monitoring and negative news monitoring?